Below are annotations for Neonomicon, #2 “The Shadow Out of America” (25 pages, July 2010)

 - “Orgone” was an invention of Wilhelm Reich, who believed it to be a cosmic energy related to love and orgasm, and enjoyed a brief respectability before being rejected as pseudoscience and adopted by occultists.
 Reich invented “orgone accumulators” to store and concentrate this energy.
 Orgone featured in the works of Kenneth Grant as well as Grant Morrison’s series The Invisibles, among others.

 - Made clear in panel 3, this panel is the first appearance of four minor recurring characters.
 The panel portrays (left to right foreground) Barb Hendrik, Pete Hendrik, Charley (the store clerk introduced in P8,p3 above), Duk Trinh, and Mai Trinh.

 - It’s worth noting that while Lovecraft held prejudiced views against black people in particular (based in part on the scientific racialism of the day); he did not hold such views regarding Asians in the same way.
-To some extent, AM and JB may be playing with Asians being perceived as a model minority.
+To some extent, Moore and Burrows may be playing with Asians being perceived as a model minority.

 - Beeks’ speech bubble sticks out into the panel gutter above.
 In this case, it doesn’t seem significant, but just a way to get all the words onto the page.

 - Nyarlathotep is an entity from Lovecraft’s fiction, notably “Nyarlathotep” and The Dream-Quest of Unknown Kadath.
 In “The Dreams in the Witch House,” the entity is described as “the Black Man” of the medieval witch cult – who was not intended to be African, but a representation of the devil, or in the context of Margaret Murray’s The God of the Witches, a pagan deity.